Shining a light on complex conditions

 October 19, 2016

 Dr Alison Yeung is a clinical geneticist involved in Melbourne Genomics’ Complex Care project, which is providing genomic sequencing to selected patients and evaluating its usefulness for medical practice.
-The project is being led by Dr Sue White from Murdoch Childrens Research Institute.
+The project is being led by Associate Professor Sue White from Murdoch Children's Research Institute.

 We asked Alison a few questions about the project.

 Complex medical conditions affect multiple body systems, are lifelong and incurable.
 Many of these conditions have an underlying genetic basis, often caused by one affected gene (monogenic).
 Children with complex conditions are typically acutely unwell, their everyday functioning and daily life is limited, and they require support from many different medical services.

 This is the first time in Australia that genomic sequencing is being offered to infant, child and adolescent patients with complex medical needs as a first diagnostic test (rather than as a last test after other options have been exhausted).

 Complex conditions are usually very difficult to diagnose accurately, and patients can often go through years of invasive testing without result.
 We anticipate that 30% to 60% of patients will receive a diagnosis from genomic sequencing, which is a substantial improvement on standard testing.

 Although complex conditions are largely incurable, clear diagnosis improves understanding of a child’s likely development path, assists parents to make informed family planning decisions, and enables clinicians to offer optimal and individualised care.
 Our experience with complex conditions shows that medical care changes for at least one-third of those diagnosed.